-The installation must conform to the requirements of the authority having jurisdiction or, in the absence of such requirements, to the latest edition of the National Fuel Gas Code, ANSI Z223.1.

-Where required by the authority having jurisdiction, the installation must conform to American Society of Mechanical Engineers Safety Code for Controls and Safety Devices for Automatically Fired Boilers, ANSI/ASME CSD-1.
+The equipment shall be installed in accordance with those installation regulations in force in the local area where the installation is to be made.
+These shall be carefully followed in all cases.
+Authorities having jurisdiction shall be consulted before installations are made.
+In the absence of such requirements, the installation shall conform to the latest edition of the National Fuel Gas Code, ANSI Z223.1.
+Where required by the authority having jurisdiction, the installation must conform to American Society of Mechanical Engineers Safety Code for Controls and Safety Devices for Automatically Fired Boilers, No.(CSD-1).
 All boilers conform to the latest edition of the ASME Boiler and Pressure Vessel Code, Section IV.

-Installations in Canada must conform to local codes or, in the absence of local codes, to the CAN1-B149, installation codes for gas burning equipment.
+Where required by the authority having jurisdiction, the installation must comply with the Canadian Association Code, CAN/CGA-B149.1 and/or B149.2 and or local codes.